brontosaurusrex/brontosaurusrex.github.io/_posts/2017-08-23-tint2-show-updates.md

     execp_tooltip = updates
     execp_lclick_command = urxvt -e bash -c "sudo apt update && sudo apt dist-upgrade && sleep 5"

-^ That didn't work either, in tint2 context it never firest the background loop, the one that snifs for file changes.
+^ That didn't work either, in tint2 context it never fires the background loop, the one that snifs for file changes (or it seems that way).